 If you consider yourself to be a Citizen Scientist in the application of objectivity, causality and reason to enhancing your audio system, then this forum was created for you.
 So how do audio-curious Citizen Scientists think and act?
 They are generally suspicious of marketing, group-think and self deception.
 They value the truth.
 We collect and consider facts.
 We respect other’s opinions if they demonstrate objectivity, and we often probe for evidence whilst recognising and respecting the emotive side of music reproduction at home.

 Truly high fidelity audio components, including amplifiers and DACs can be easily and repeatedly identified using a simple methodology and basic test equipment as they do not add a sonic personality to the signal they pass, and need neither be fancy nor expensive.
 Please refer to the 'A', 'X' and 'Z' lists in the main section 'Which amplifier...?' for factual user experiences such as power output, features, reliability, and after-care.

-This Forum is Moderated and content and contributors deemed to be fractious, potentially litigious, creating needless anxiety, combative, seemingly representing commercial interests or hostile to tolerance and harmony in this Forum will be edited or rejected without notice or discussion.
+This Forum is Moderated, and content and contributors deemed to be fractious, potentially litigious, creating needless anxiety, combative, seemingly representing commercial interests or hostile to tolerance and harmony in this Forum will be edited or rejected without notice or discussion.
 Content generated by Harbeth staff complies with HUG objectives and brand positioning strategy.

 “The real purpose of the scientific method is to make sure nature hasn’t misled you into thinking you know something you actually don’t know.”